ogivuk/home-it/transmission/README.md

 # Transmission on Raspberry Pi as a Docker Container

+## Description

+The goal of this guide is to create a stateless container running `transmission`.
+In order to achieve that, the interfaces between the container and the host system needs to be properly designed.
+For example, all state information (e.g., configuration and downloaded data) needs to be stored on the actual host and attached to the container through volume binding/mounting.

+### Container Interfaces

+State information:

+* Configuration directory - where `transmission` looks for configuration files
+* Download directory - where `transmission` saves downloaded data
+* Watch directory - where `transmission` watches for new .torrent files

+Communication ports:

+* 9091/tcp
+* 51413/tcp
+* 51413/udp

 ## Prerequisites
 * Keep the settings file outside of the container

 # Build the docker image
 `$ docker build -t home-it/transmission .`